Silver Springs (attraction): Non-Venomous Snake Show

 This show featured non-venomous snakes and gave visitors a chance to interact with and learn about many such species from around the world.
 Visitors were also taught about the snakes' place in the local environment.
 Located in one of the three amphitheaters on Ross Allen Island, it closed in March 2013.

 Fort King River Cruise

 This tour carried visitors up the Fort King Waterway.
 On that voyage, historical scenes and exhibits from Silver Spring's past are featured, including replicas of a Seminole Indian village, 1830s Fort King Army stockade, and a pioneer "Cracker" homestead.
 In the 2000s, park operators started removing non-native animals from attractions and refocused on the regional environment and history.
 It was closed in March 2013 along with the rest of Ross Allen Island.

-In Popular Culture
+In popular culture

 Silver Springs, their glass-bottom boats, and the surrounding town of Ocala are all mentioned in the song "Glass Bottom Blues" by Las Vegas singer-songwriter Russell Christian.